MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Set-AzureRmWebAppSlot.md

 ### Example 1: Modify a slot for the specified web app
 ```
-Set-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001" -HttpLoggingEnabled $true
+PS C:\> Set-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001" -HttpLoggingEnabled $true
 ```

-This example sets a property to enable HTTP logging for a slot named "Slot001" pertaining to the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.
+This command sets a property to enable HTTP logging for a slot named "Slot001" pertaining to the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.

 ## PARAMETERS